 Unraveling the neurobiology of fear, anxiety and worry

 Although there remain different interpretations of the distinction between fear and anxiety, our minds and bodies still work the same way they did hundreds of years ago.
-Just like fear, anxiety and it’s cognitive companion worry serve as a response to a perception of danger, and anxious feelings are both psychological and physical.
-Our amygdala sends out an alarm to prepare our body for a defensive action and our hypothalamus forwards the signal to set off a stress response.
+Just like fear, anxiety and it’s cognitive companion worry serve as a response to a perception of danger.
+And anxious feelings are both psychological and physical.
+Our amygdala sends out an alarm to prepare our body for a defensive action.
+And our hypothalamus forwards the signal to set off a stress response.
 The sympathetic nervous system releases activating hormones like adrenaline and cortisol preparing the body to take action.
 Thus, our heart rate increases, our muscles tense, breathing quickens and we start sweating.
 Our prefrontal cortex, however, tries to put the nature of threat into context and to orchestrate an appropriate behavioral response.
-The problem is that, in an anxious brain, the amygdala overpowers the rational, analytical part of the prefrontal cortex with a stream of images and sensations – therefore, we feel like our life is at stake, even though it’s all in our head.
+The problem is that, in an anxious brain, the amygdala overpowers the rational, analytical part of the prefrontal cortex with a stream of images and sensations.
+Therefore, we feel like our life is at stake, even though it’s all in our head.

 Even though anxiety and worry are adaptive, preparing us for dangers through mental representations, excessive worry causes more problems than it resolves.
 Research suggests that worry often relates to personal and emotional threats to the self rather than actual problems in the real world (Mathews, 1990).
 Anxious individuals are also more likely to internalize threatening information and interpret ambiguous events as dangerous.
 And they tend to repeatedly rehearse intrusive and uncontrollable worries in their head without actually solving them.
 Besides that, Michael Eysenck (1985) discovered that anxious individuals are prone to having clusters of worry-related information in their long-term memory.
-Hence, they are more likely to recall threatening events, which usually results in unnecessary distress and an inability to concentrate on anything else.
+Hence, they are more likely to recall threatening events, which usually results in unnecessary stress and an inability to concentrate on anything else.

 Anxious individuals are prone to having clusters of worry-related information in their long-term memory.
 Hence, they are more likely to recall threatening events.